roninbar/ip-tcp-http/README.md

 ![en:User:Cburnett original work, colorization by en:User:Kbrose, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons](/images/IP_stack_connections.svg)

--   To send a message to another computer on the Internet, the Internet layer
+-   To send a message to another computer on the Internet:
-    1. Constructs a _packet_, made up of
+    1. Construct a _packet_, made up of
         1. The _IP header_, containing the IP addresses of the sender and recipient.
         1. The actual data, or _payload_.
     1. If the destination address belongs to the local network:
+        1. Translate the IP address to a physical address using the Address Resolution Protocol (ARP).
         1. Send the packet, using the link layer, directly to the destination.
     1. If the destination address does not belong to the local network:
-        1. Send the packet, using the link layer, to the _gateway_ (e.g. your DSL router).
-        1. The gateway uses a _routing table_ to decide which neighboring router is closest to the packet's intended destination.
+        1. Use a _routing table_ to decide which gateway on the local network is closest to the packet's intended destination.
-        1. Use the link layer to send it to that router (the next _hop_).
+        1. Use the link layer to send the packet to that gateway (e.g. your DSL router).
+        1. The gateway relays the packet to the other network.
         1. Each hop brings the packet closer to its destination.
 -   So, an Ethernet frame contains an IP packet, which, in turn, contains the payload.

 ![By en:User:Cburnett original work, colorization by en:User:Kbrose - Original artwork by en:User:Cburnett, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1546338](/images/UDP_encapsulation.svg)

 ![Matryoshka](/images/matryoshka.jpeg)

+#### The Loopback Interface

+-   The IP address `127.0.0.1` is special: any packet sent to this address comes back as an incoming packet without actually being transmitted to the network.
+-   The name `localhost` can usually be used as an alias for this address.
+-   This allows inter-process communication between processes on the same computer using the same code as for networked communication. _Extremely useful during development!_

 ## The Transport Layer